1. When is the best time to go to Bolivia?

 12. How do I get to the hotel from the airport when I arrive?

-We can arrange an airport transfer for you or you can take a local taxi.
-There is a transportation desk inside the airport that can help you arrange an official taxi when you arrive if desired.
+contact any of our trip planners so we can arrange an airport transfer for you.
+There is a transportation desk inside the airport that can also help you arrange an official taxi when you arrive, if you prefer that option.

 13. How much should I budget for tips?

 Tips are not required on any of our tours.
 However, it is customary in Latin America to offer a small tip for exceptional service.
-Tipping amounts vary widely, though some travelers report that ~$2-$10/ day for your guide and ~$1-$3/ day for your driver is common.
+Tipping amounts vary widely, though some travelers report that a modest daily tip for your guide and a smaller tip for your driver is common.
 Other travelers opt to bring small gifts from their home to give to service providers along the way.

 14. Are there any discounts available?